Leoni Dempsey Solicitor

 Main areas of practice

-Leoni is currently appointed as Secretary of the Corporate Responsibility committee in the Oxford office.
+Leoni is an active member of the Corporate Responsibility committee in the Oxford office.
 In this role, she regularly promotes fundraising events and activities from across the office, and has organised numerous charity events, both for the office's designated charity and for other local charities.

 Could electronic signatures on Lasting Powers of Attorney (LPAs) be a thing of the future?
 If so, what are the pitfalls of signing such a legal document electronically?